Folsom Lawyer for Wills

 It’s important to make sure you’re not only comfortable with the attorney you choose to draft your will but also that your attorney is qualified to do so.
 When you meet with us, we will take as much time as is necessary to ensure you have all of your questions answered and are comfortable before we move forward.

-Yee Law Group, PC will ensure your will is drafted according to state law.
+Yee Law Group Inc. will ensure your will is drafted according to state law.
 Contact a Folsom lawyer for wills today to start putting your concerns to rest!

 When an Estate’s Will Appears to be Invalid